Royal Holloway's Department of Music offers a variety of exciting performance opportunities.

 Royal Holloway Chamber Orchestra

-The orchestra is directed by the College's Director of Orchestras, Rebecca Miller.
+The orchestra is conducted by the College's Director of Orchestras, Rebecca Miller.

 Entry is by audition at the beginning of the academic year, and comprises performing a short excerpt from a solo piece together with some sight-reading.